chibby0ne/chibby0ne.github.io/content/posts/2020-09-14-notes_on_lex_fridman_chris_lattner_interview_part2.md

 ---

-After watching the 2 hour+ interview of Chris Lattner in the Lex Fridman podcast I just *had* to write down some of the gems I heard from Chris Lattner.
+After watching the 2 hour+ interview of Chris Lattner in the Lex Fridman podcast I just knew I *had* to write down some of the gems I heard from Chris Lattner.

 * ***“Turns out if you ask a lot of dumb questions, you learn pretty quickly”***

 * ***“In a way, types are like assertions which are checked at compile time”***

 * ***“Just making a hello world, won't get you get used to the language.
-Your mind need time and practice.
-Is the same as if you change diet, you need time for your metabolism to adapt”***
+Your mind needs time and practice.
+It's the same as if you change diet, you need time for your metabolism to adapt”***

 * ***“What I mean by messed up: very rarely used for good, often used for bugs”***